mortolian/linode-nodebalancer-certbot-update/README.md

 ```

 ## Todo
-1. Let the renewal of the docker cert hook the update of Linode.
+- Let the renewal of the docker cert hook the update of Linode.
-2. Package the python code with requirements.txt and adjust the container.
-3. Create a Discover feature to discover Linode NodeBalancers to include in the environment config.
+- Create a Discover feature to discover Linode NodeBalancers to include in the environment config.
-4. Create a set-up script for all the secrets.
-(Also have links or instructions of getting API keys.)
-5. Make sure the correct number of options can be used with the `main.py` CLI utility.
+- Make sure the correct number of options can be used with the `main.py` CLI utility.
-6. Notification of some kind.
+- Notification of some kind. (https://www.datacamp.com/tutorial/how-to-send-slack-messages-with-python)

 ## References
 ### Docker HUB